Fighting for Not-So-Religious Souls: The Role of Religious Competition in Secular Conflicts: Introduction

 \section{Introduction}

 Domestic armed conflicts are a common feature of the modern world.\footnote{Our calculations using the UCDP/PRIO Armed Conflict Dataset show that between 2000 and 2018, there were 113 internal armed conflicts.} While the majority of these conflicts are non-religious,\footnote{See \cite{SvenssonNilsson2017}, who classify a internal conflict as religious if there is a religious dimension to the original disagreement as explicitly stated at the onset of the conflict by the primary parties.
 They show that for conflicts between 1975 and 2015, this condition is satisfied in only 31.2\% of cases; however, the percentage is noticeably higher from 2010 to 2015.} most of them occur in deeply religious countries,\footnote{Our calculations using the UCDP/PRIO Dataset and the Correlates of War (COW) World Religion Data (v1.1) show that, between 2000 and 2010, the average percentage of religious adherents in countries that experienced at least one internal armed conflict was larger than the average percentage of religious adherents in countries that did not experienced a internal conflict: 97.5\% for the first group of countries versus 91.7\% for the second group.} where it seems plausible that the religious dimension of social structure matters.
-Think, for instance, about the role that religious leaders can play in a conflict given their spiritual leadership and influence over the communities: insofar as religious leaders can reach out more effectively to regional and local actors, they can help build (or block) peace.\footnote{ For practitioner-based evidence on the role that religious leaders have played in conflict scenarios, see \cite{Peacedirect2019}, and see \cite{Galtung1996} for a general perspective.
-For case study evidence, see \cite{Shore2009} and \cite{Wilson2001} for South Africa, and \cite{Haynes2009} for Nigeria, Cambodia and Mozambique.
-For more systematic correlations between religious adherence and conflict, see \cite{Toft2007}, \cite{Basedau2011}, \cite{Svensson2013} and \cite{BormannCedermanVogt2015}.
-For econometric evidence, previous studies have examined the importance of various dimensions of social structure for economic development, such as \citep{Giuliano2007, FernandezFogli2009, SpolaoreWacziarg2009, Nunn2012, YanagizawaDrotCampante2015, Cantoni2015}, and armed conflict \citep{SpolaoreWacziarg2016, MosconaNunnRobinson2018}.
-To our knowledge, no study has examined the causal impact of religious competition on armed conflict.}
+Think, for instance, about the role that religious leaders can play in a conflict given their spiritual leadership and influence over their community: if religious leaders can influence regional and local actors, they can help build (or block) peace.\footnote{ For practitioner-based evidence on the role that religious leaders have played in conflict scenarios, see \cite{Peacedirect2019}, and see \cite{Galtung1996} and \cite{Appleby2000} for a general perspective.
+For case study evidence, see for instance \cite{Gill1998} for Latin America, \cite{Isaacs2017} for Northern Ireland, \cite{Shore2009} and \cite{Wilson2001} for South Africa, and \cite{Haynes2009} for Nigeria, Cambodia and Mozambique.
+For more systematic correlations between religious adherence and conflict, see \cite{Fox1999, Fox2001}, \cite{Toft2007}, \cite{Basedau2011}, \cite{Svensson2013} and \cite{BormannCedermanVogt2015}.
+For econometric evidence, previous studies have examined the role that various dimensions of social structure play in economic development \citep{Giuliano2007, FernandezFogli2009, SpolaoreWacziarg2009, Nunn2012, YanagizawaDrotCampante2015, Cantoni2015}, and in armed conflict \citep{SpolaoreWacziarg2016, MosconaNunnRobinson2018}.}